fairfax-newsnow/aws-sqs-alert/README.md

 Can also be used to consume CloudWatch Alerts, delete Chef Nodes/Clients on terminate and update statsD metrics.

+This requires Python 2.7x due to something with my import strategy.

 # Stable Version
 ```bash
 pip install aws-sqs-alert